 Illinois DUI Attorneys

-Hopefully you make smart decisions behind the wheel throughout the rest of this month and beyond, but if something happens and you end up in handcuffs, give Brett and the team at Appelman & Lloyd a call today.
+Hopefully you make smart decisions behind the wheel throughout the rest of this month and beyond, but if something happens and you end up in handcuffs, give Brett and the team at Appelman Law a call today.
 We specialize in fighting DUI charges and know the best defenses to pursue to help get the charges reduced or thrown out.
 We also work closely with prosecutors to determine if a plea deal could help you keep your license or avoid jail, so that’s always an option too.
 For more information, consider setting up a free case review with our firm by calling (630) 717-7801.